ClapeyronThermo/Clapeyron.jl/docs/OpenSAFT_numerical_methods.md

 However, there will be a range of pressures below the critical temperature where there will be more than one candidate phase (corresponding to the vapour, liquid and unstable phases).
 Treating this as a root-finding problem has the added difficulty of there being an additional, unstable solution.
 Treating this as an optimisation problem means we never need to worry about this unstable phase (it corresponds to a local maxima).

 Actually determining the values of $V$ that minimise this equation is quite straightforward, although, with a few subtleties.
-Within JuliaSAFT, we have used the local, derivative-based method of moving assymptotes (MMA) algorithm as implemented in `NLopt.jl` module.
+Within OpenSAFT, we have used the local, derivative-based method of moving assymptotes (MMA) algorithm as implemented in `NLopt.jl` module.
 The reason for selecting this method is because, as a local derivative-based algorithm, it will be faster than other methods.
 This algorithm in particular also allows us to add inequality constraints; this is particularly important as there are certain values of $V$ which will are unphysical.
 These can be identified through the packing fraction:
 $$
 \eta=\frac{N_\mathrm{A}\pi}{6V}\sum_ix_im_id_i^3
 $$